When you’re in pain, you tend to seek distraction.

 Only in paying attention to that pain, in capitalizing on our capacity to transform chaos in order, which is only tapped in when we engage with the world consciously, that we can find within that pain a source of meaning.

 In that moment of awareness, pain is felt completely, in all its glory and context.
 It’s as though that such profound pain has always been immanent within the structure of existence and is only called forth by paying attention.
 Looking away is denying that part of existence that would just creep in again eventually, it’s denying reality of its constituents.
 If you deny that part of reality that’s present within you, you deny a part of yourself.
 A person who denies himself cannot be authentic.
 So, don’t look away.

 People often describe those who’ve seen horrible things in their lives as those who looked into the abyss.
 But that’s not the end of it.
-Looking into the abyss is one thing, and it’s an unfortunate to have done, but actual defeat comes when we blink the moment the abyss stares back.
+Looking into the abyss is one thing, and it’s an unfortunate thing to have to look at in the first place, but actual defeat comes when we blink the moment the abyss stares back.
 Stare, stare into the abyss.
 Don’t look away.

 In distracting yourself by flooding your brain with constant stimulations, you choose to look away, which can make life a bit more bearable momentarily, as now you exist in a state of consciousness that’s being spread thin over too many places.
 There’s hardly any consciousness at any particular point.
 Don’t look away.

 Don’t look away.
 Confront the suffering.
 Engage with it.
 There’s no guarantee that your confrontation will have any merits.
-Perhaps it’ll be for naught, but perhaps you’ll be able to emerge from that staring context victorious, emerge a better, more integrated, person.
+Perhaps it’ll be for naught, but perhaps you’ll be able to emerge from that staring contest victorious and be a better, more integrated, person.
 And maybe, just maybe, you can make the world a better place.